kag2018/tutorial/readme.txt

 Hello this is a read me file.
+It was made to test Git Hub.